Health Care Management Forms

 A photocopy of the student’s immunisation history is also required.

-Aveley Secondary College has a First Aid Officer located in Student Services who is able to assist with any minor injuries or ailments and oversee the student’s health records.
+Aveley Secondary College has a First Aid Officer located in Student Services Senior School who is able to assist with any minor injuries or ailments and oversee the student’s health records.
 This service is not designed to provide care for sick students who should otherwise be at home.

-Any student, who becomes unwell or sustains a minor injury at school, must advise a staff member and be given permission to go the Administration office whereby arrangements will be made for the student’s collection by an authorised adult.
+Any student, who becomes unwell or sustains a minor injury at school, must advise a staff member and be given permission to go to First Aid whereby arrangements will be made for the student’s collection by an authorised adult.
 Under no circumstance may students use a mobile phone to contact home and make arrangements to leave without the permission of the school.

 In the event of students sustaining a serious injury whilst at the College, staff will assess the injury and make contact with you and any emergency services, for example an Ambulance, where necessary.